 Mutually beneficial relationships

-It could be said that on some level humans have "relationships" or "sacred contracts" with other life-forms on earth.
-This idea is related the idea that each life-form, humans included, has an essential role to play in caring for the whole that is Gaia.
+I subscribe to the idea that humans have "relationships" or "sacred contracts" with other life-forms on earth.
+This is related to the idea that each life-form, humans included, has an essential role to play in caring for the whole that is Gaia.

-Bit by bit, this food web woven by local hands with the unique colors and textures of this place, helps us reduce our dependence on the global food system of massive monoculture farms and homogenized supermarkets, the same across the globe.
+Bit by bit, this food web--woven by local hands with the unique attributes of this place--can help us reduce our dependence on the globalized industrial food system of monoculture farms, wasteful distribution, and homogenized supermarkets, which are all depressingly similar across the globe.

 To borrow words from the US Food Sovereignty Alliance: